Updated 24 May 2022

 You can read more about maintaining professional performance in section 9 of Good medical practice: a code of conduct for doctors in Australia.

-The Board expects that interns will complete the core terms and 47 weeks accredited service unless they:
+The Board expects that interns will complete the core terms and 47 weeks full-time equivalent (FTE) accredited supervised practice, unless they had to take genuine COVID-19 related leave (for COVID-19 illness or to isolate).

-The intern will need to provide details of when the leave was taken and explain the reasons.
+The intern will need to provide details of when the leave was taken and the reason for the leave.

 For the purpose of granting general registration at the end of the intern year, the Board will accept a report from the Director of Medical Services, Director of Training or another person authorised to sign off intern reports which confirms that each intern has performed satisfactorily during the intern year.